humanlearning369/SuperPat/security.md

 Notes

 This project is provided as-is.
-See LICENSE.md for details on usage and responsibilities.
+See LICENSE for details on usage and responsibilities.